raspberrypilearning/experiment-design/en/step_1.md

 Create an experiment to run on the Astro Pi computers onboard the ISS.

-To enter Mission Space Lab.
-You must organise a team.
+To enter Mission Space Lab, you must organise a team.

 Your team should have:
 + A mentor to [sign-up](https://missions.astro-pi.org/login){:target="_blank"} and be the main contact point
 + Between 2 - 6 young people aged 19 or younger
 + Half the team registered citizens of an [eligible country](https://astro-pi.org/mission-space-lab/eligibility){:target="_blank"}

+Mission Space Lab has two themes, you must choose one.

 The theme of your entry could be:
-+ Life on Earth
++ Life on Earth - using the AstroPi cameras to collect evidence of earth based hypotheses
-+ Life in Space
++ Life in Space - using the AstroPi sensors to collect evidence of space based hypotheses

 Your entry must be submitted before the deadline.
 </div>